PRProd/HA-Firemote/README.md

      - Set up the Home Assistant [Apple TV Integration](https://www.home-assistant.io/integrations/apple_tv) and connect it to your device.
 This will create a "Media Player" entity, and a "Remote" entity automatically.
 1. Click on HACS and select Frontend
 1. In the lower right-hand corner, click the "+ EXPLORE & DOWNLOAD REPOSITORIES" button
-1. Search for, and click on "Firemote Card" then click the "DOWNLOAD" button in the lower right-hand corner
+1. Search for, and click on "Firemote Card" then click the **DOWNLOAD** button in the lower right-hand corner
 1. You will be prompted to reload your browser.
-Click the RELOAD button to continue
+Click the **RELOAD** button to continue

 ## OR Install Manually
 1. For non-Apple TV users, [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device